 An easy to use website

 Make sure your website is easy and safe to use; that it provides relevant and valuable content, and that it offers the seamless online experience that users have come to expect when they browse.
-You might want a more complicated or flashy design, but if you’re users can’t access what they need…they’ll soon move on from your brand.
+You might want a more complicated or flashy design, but if your users can’t access what they need…they’ll soon move on from your brand.

 Content marketing they want to see